-There can be plenty of times in your life when having a set work schedule isn’t convenient.
-Whether you’re a student, a parent, semi-retired, or can’t commit to a Monday — Friday, 9 - 5, or another weekly routine, there are jobs where you can set your own schedule to work when and where you want.
+There are plenty of times in life when having a set work schedule isn’t convenient.
+Whether you’re a student, a parent, semi-retired, or otherwise can’t commit to typical 9-to-5 hours, you can find jobs where you set your own schedule.

 27 Jobs Where You Can Set Your Own Schedule